ZachManno/zachsruns/README.md

    python app.py
    ```

-   The backend will run on `http://localhost:5000`
+   The backend will run on `http://localhost:5001`

    Note: On first run, the database will be created and a default admin user will be set up:
    - Username: `zmann`
-   - Password: `basketball`
+   - Password: Set via `ADMIN_PASSWORD` environment variable (see Environment Variables section)

 ### Frontend Setup